A Proof of Ramanujan's Classic $\pi$ Formula: Computation of the Ramanujan -invariant

-\end{theorem} \begin{proof} One can construct the Dirichlet character table for $m=32$ to deduce that the following, (84), holds.
-Consequently, we obtain a value for $L_{-8}\left(1\right)$.
-Also, it can be shown that As mentioned in Theorem \ref{edwards main theorem on calculating l series}, evaluating the quotient in (82) is generally very difficult.
+which is equal to $\frac{\pi}{4\sqrt{2}}$.
+Also, it can be shown that As mentioned previously, evaluating the quotient in (\ref{eqn: edwards complicated}) is generally very difficult.
 As such, we turn to Dirichlet's class number formula (Theorem \ref{class number formula}).
 It is known that the class number of the real quadratic field $\mathbb{Q}\left(\sqrt{29}\right)$ is 1, so $h=1$.

 We then consider the fundamental unit.
 Suppose we have the real quadratic field $K=\mathbb{Q}\left(\sqrt{29}\right)$.
 Let $\Delta$ denote the discriminant of $K$, and because $29\equiv 1\text{ }\left(\operatorname{mod}4\right)$, then $\Delta=29$.
-The fundamental unit is defined to be Here, $a,b\in\mathbb{Z}^+$.
-This is precisely Pell's equation since 29 is non-square!
-In \cite{borwein pi proof 1987}, the Borwein brothers mentioned that the $g$-invariant $g_{58}$ is connected to the fundamental solution of Pell's equation, but this connection was not explicitly established.
-Using tools in Algebraic Number Theory, we have done so.
+For $a,b\in\mathbb{N}$, the fundamental unit is defined to be This is precisely Pell's equation since 29 is non-square!
+The Borwein brothers mentioned that the $g$-invariant $g_{58}$ is connected to the fundamental solution of Pell's equation \cite{borwein pi proof 1987}, but this connection was not explicitly established.
+We have done so here.
 One can then use Bhāskara's method to deduce that the desired $\left(a,b\right)$ is $\left(9801,1820\right)$.
-One checks that Recall that (1) contains a 9801 in the denominator too!
-As such, we have Taking the product of $L_{-8}\left(1\right)$ and $L_{29}\left(1\right)$ yields the value of the desired $g$-invariant Moreover, this yields the following nice relation as pointed out by \cite{borwein pi proof 1987} and \cite{wong}: \end{proof} In fact, the complicated quotient of trigonometric products in (82) can be written as which using Wolfram Mathematica, simplifies to
+One checks that Recall that (\ref{eqn: what to prove ramanujan}) contains a 9801 in the denominator too!
+As such, we have Taking the product of $L_{-8}\left(1\right)$ and $L_{29}\left(1\right)$ yields the value of the desired $g$-invariant Moreover, this yields the following nice relation as pointed out by \cite{borwein pi proof 1987,wong}: \end{proof} In fact, the complicated quotient of trigonometric products in (\ref{eqn: edwards complicated}) can be written as which simplifies to

+However, this expression is difficult to further simplify.
+Having said that, by considering our proof of Theorem \ref{g invariant theorem}, we can deduce that (\ref{eqn: after wolfram}) is equal to $g_{58}^4$, which as mentioned has a nice connection to Pell's equation $x^2-29y^2=1$.
+It turns out that the simplification of the trigonometric quotient (\ref{eqn: after wolfram}) is not a coincidence --- it follows by using the fact that each sine product can be written as the norm of a suitable cyclotomic unit in $\mathbb{Q}\left(\zeta_{58}\right)$, where $\zeta_{58}$ denotes a primitive 58th root of unity.